Richard-L-Johnson/site/reading.md

 *Cixin Liu*, [Three Body Problem](https://amzn.to/2Y9ws5A)

-*George Soros*,The Alchemy of Finance
+*George Soros*, The Alchemy of Finance

 *Aleksandr Solzhenitsyn*, In the First Cirle